fenago/data-analysis-pandas/lab_guides/lab_9.md

 ![](./images/Figure_9.20_B16834.jpg)

-Figure 9.20 -- Two clusters of planets identified by k-means

 Note that while this may have been an appropriate amount of clusters, it doesn\'t tell us as much as the previous attempt.